sigasi/sigasi_insights/tech/using-graphics-configuration.md

 The syntax for a group is as follows `def Type group ID (Identifiers)` where `Type` is `block` or `wire`.
 `ID` is the new name of the group and `Identifiers` is a comma separated list of existing `ID`s (Graphics Configuration or VHDL) or a regex.
 The syntax for a regex is `regex"regex_pattern"`.
 This uses [Java regexes](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), you can also find a cheat sheet [here](http://files.zeroturnaround.com/pdf/zt_regular-expressions-cheat-sheet.pdf).
+You can also check what the regex matches by hovering over the query.

 Following this, we configure the leftover blocks, wires and ports as well as the block groups and buses we just created.
 The syntax for a configuration block is as follows: `Type Identifiers { ConfigurationItem* }` where `Type` is `block, wire` or `port`.